Fachschaft-Informatik-Nordakademie/datapacks/spawn_cages/README.md

 ## How to use it
 In order to use the Datapack you have to follow these steps:
-1. Calculate the angle and radius total # of players := N angle = 360 / N
+1. Calculate the angle and radius
+    ```
+    N := total number of players
+    angle = 360 / N
     radius = max((N/8)/(2π), 20)
+    ```
-2. Insert the nesessary data into the players data storage.
+3. Insert the nesessary data into the players data storage.
 By using these commands:
     ```
     /data merge storage players {"total":<total # of players N>}
     /data merge storage players {"angle":<angle>}